wix-incubator/wix-code-docs/wix-ecom-backend/wix-ecom-backend/guides/1-wix-ecom-backend-intro.md

 ---
 # Introduction

-The `wix-ecom-backend` Velo APIs are a comprehensive suite of services that address standard and specialized needs in online selling.
+The Wix eCommerce API is a comprehensive suite of services that address standard and specialized needs in online selling.

 The APIs serve as a foundational layer for Wix's own business solutions, such as [Stores](https://support.wix.com/en/article/wix-stores-about-wix-stores), [Bookings](https://support.wix.com/en/article/wix-bookings-about-wix-bookings), and [Restaurants Orders](https://www.wix.com/app-market/restaurants-orders-app).

-The `wix-ecom-backend` Velo APIs provide developers with a comprehensive set of services for customizing eCommerce functionality on Wix sites.
-The APIs empower developers to extend functionality, create features, and build robust eCommerce solutions that meet the specific needs of their users.
+The Wix eCommerce API provides developers with a comprehensive set of services for customizing eCommerce functionality on Wix sites.
+The API empowers developers to extend functionality, create features, and build robust eCommerce solutions that meet the specific needs of their users.

-With the `wix-ecom-backend` Velo APIs, you can do the following and more:
+With the Wix eCommerce API, you can do the following and more:

-+ Access, manage, and create a site visitor's [cart](https://www.wix.com/velo/reference/wix-ecom-backend/cart/introduction).
-The same functionality also applies, without the use of a cart ID, to a site visitor's [current cart](https://www.wix.com/velo/reference/wix-ecom-backend/currentcart/introduction).
++ Access, manage, and create any customer's [cart](https://www.wix.com/velo/reference/wix-ecom-backend/cart/introduction), including a site visitor's [current cart](https://www.wix.com/velo/reference/wix-ecom-backend/currentcart/introduction).
-+ Access, manage, and create a site visitor's [checkout](https://www.wix.com/velo/reference/wix-ecom-backend/checkout/introduction), and listen to an event when a checkout is [abandoned](https://www.wix.com/velo/reference/wix-ecom-backend/events/onabandonedcheckoutcreated) or [recovered](https://www.wix.com/velo/reference/wix-ecom-backend/events/onabandonedcheckoutrecovered).
++ Access, manage, and create a site visitor's [checkout](https://www.wix.com/velo/reference/wix-ecom-backend/checkout/introduction), and handle events when a checkout is [abandoned](https://www.wix.com/velo/reference/wix-ecom-backend/events/onabandonedcheckoutcreated), or an abandoned checkout is [recovered](https://www.wix.com/velo/reference/wix-ecom-backend/events/onabandonedcheckoutrecovered).
 + Create and manage [discount rules](https://www.wix.com/velo/reference/wix-ecom-backend/discountrules/introduction).
 + [Promote and recommend](https://www.wix.com/velo/reference/wix-ecom-backend/recommendations/introduction) items to customers.
 + Create, access, and manage [orders](https://www.wix.com/velo/reference/wix-ecom-backend/orders), and retrieve information about order-related [transactions](https://www.wix.com/velo/reference/wix-ecom-backend/ordertransactions/introduction).